luxury-format/luxury-format.weblog.lol/weblog/pages/test.md

 <br>

-> Make sure you put 2 whitespaces before **Separator:** and one whitespace after your separator, to get output like this:
+> Make sure you put 2 whitespaces before **Separator:** and 1 whitespace after your separator, to get output like this:

 {weblog-title}{separator}{weblog-descriprion}

-> If you don't use 2 whitespaces before, and one after your **Separator** then your output will look like this:
+> If you don't use 2 whitespaces before, and 1 whitespace after your **Separator** then your output will look like this:

 {weblog-title}❯{weblog-description}